 Specify the maximum number of Vusers that you want to be able to run in the Vusers per cloud load generator dialog box.

 Click Apply.
-Note any pop up windows and informational messages describing how your changes will affect Vuser multipliers and costs
+Note any pop up windows and informational messages describing how your changes affect Vuser multipliers and costs

 Potential implications of modifying the default values